About Vanessa Tiegs, artist and creative mentor

 Interviews with Vanessa are accessible on this website.

-I see my art arising seamlessly through each and every medium that I frequent, or each creative seed that I plant.
+I see my art arising seamlessly through each and every medium that I frequent, like one root in a thousands seeds.

-My experience as a ballerina has truly touched everything I have ever done, even the projects and interests which seem unrelated to dance, such as designing and building Miniarcs.
+My experience as a ballerina touches everything I do, even tthings that may seem unrelated to dance, such as Miniarcs.